agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 ## By Age

+Finally, I can check what Florian found: that women under 30 out earned the same age men, but men out earned women in the 30--35 age range.
+I use the same selection as above, but now partitioning by age instead of region.

 [![A swarm plot showing salaries for male and female data scientists in California and the East Coast by age][gender_plot_age]][gender_plot_age]

 [gender_plot_age]: {{ file_dir }}/data_science_total_comp_gender_and_age.svg

+I do not see the same trend as Florian.
+In my data, women out earn men at every age level.

 <table>
   <thead>